tholonia/the-book/chapters/27-The_Tholonic_I-Ching.md

 <center><img src='../Images/pi-holons2.png' style='width:100%'/> </center>

-One interesting observation sis that the first triad if NCD uses a simple formulas, and all the rest use that same formula, but modified by $n$, which didn&rsquo;t exist in the first triad.
+One interesting observation sis that the first triad if NCD uses a simple formulas, and all the rest use that same formula, but modified by *n*, which didn&rsquo;t exist in the first triad.
 This is an excellent example of the two types of duality; the 1^st^ duality that creates the 2^nd^ duality, that creates everything else.

 For anyone that wants to replicate/test this process, here are the five lines of Python code.